 • Bathroom toiletries were cheap and half full

-• The shower base did not drain properly and was discolored, the shower curtain was hanging off and had mold at the bottom, the shower itself was just a handheld head
+• The shower base did not drain properly and was discoloured, the shower curtain was hanging off and had mould at the bottom, the shower itself was just a handheld head

 • The bath was very awkward to get into because of the positioning